Content

 Introduction and Background

 In response, a comprehensive housing strategy for Taranaki was developed in 2021 to provide an overarching framework to take on the challenges and opportunities that exist for housing across the region.
-The strategy was created through the collaborative efforts of the RLG, iwi (Ngā iwi o Taranaki Recovery) and civic Regional Recovery Teams, along with a Housing Steering Group.
+This strategy was the result of collaborative work by the RLG, Ngā iwi o Taranaki Recovery, civic Regional Recovery Teams, and a Housing Steering Group.

 Why is a Regional Housing Strategy Important?